PNNL-Comp-Mass-Spec/DeconEngineV2/C#_Version/DeconMSn/Readme.md

 Results can be saved as .DTA files, .MGF files, or _DTA.txt files.
-These files can then be used for peptide identifications using search engines such as SEQUEST, X!Tandem, MASCOT, or MSGF+
+These files can then be used for peptide identifications using search engines such as SEQUEST, X!Tandem, MASCOT, or MS-GF+

+Note that Thermo Instrument released after ~2020 have improved algorithms for determining monoisotopic mass values of precursor ions (parent ions), and thus DeconMSn is less useful.
+We suggest that you instead convert Thermo .raw files to .mzML files using MSConvert.

 ## Downloads